-Kingsley is a well-established suburb in Western Australia within the Joondalup local government area (postcode 6026).
-With a population of 13,204, the suburb has an established demographic with a median age of 44.
+Kingsley (postcode 6026) is an established suburb in Western Australia within the Joondalup local government area.
+The area has roughly 13,204 residents and an established demographic, with a median age of 44.
 Households earn a median income of $105K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Scottish.

 Kingsley is served by 6 schools, including 4 primary, 1 combined, 1 special.
 The average ICSEA score is 1072, which is above the national average of 1,000.
 Public transport access includes 73 bus stops.

-From an investment perspective, Kingsley offers a gross rental yield of 4.4%, rated as moderate yield.
+Looking at the investment signals, Kingsley shows a gross rental yield of approximately 4.8%, rated as moderate yield.
 Property prices are near the state median ($869K/$951K).
 The price-to-income ratio of 8.3x is considered moderate.
 House prices have moved +17.1% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.